josephrocca/riot-jspm/README.md

+(Note: this tutorial is a bit old now, not sure if it's still useful as I haven't used jspm in a while)

 # A Simple "Hello World" with JSPM and Riot.js

 Hello!
 Here's the quick guide to get up and running with JSPM and Riot.js.